citysciencelab/cut-storytelling-tool/doc/config.json.md

 |hitGlyphicon|no|String|"glyphicon-road"|CSS glyphicon class of search results, shown before the result name.|false|
 |useProxy|no|Boolean|false|Defines whether the URL should be proxied.|false|

 As an additional property, you may add `payload`.
 It is not required, and matches the **[CustomObject](#markdown-header-datatypescustomobject)** description.
 By default, it is set to the empty object `{}`.
 The object describes the payload to be sent as part of the request.
 It must provide the searchString attribute.
+For more info on usable attributes, see **[Elasticsearch Guide](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-search.html)**.
 This object can not be handled in the Admintool, since **[CustomObject](#markdown-header-datatypescustomobject)** is not yet supported.

 **Example**